guetteman/guetteluis-website/_posts/lazy-state-initialization.md

 ```

 We can just pass an anonymous function as a param of the `useState`.
 Now we improved the performance of our code just with a small change.
 Be careful about when to use it.
 If you only pass a static value, you don’t need to do this, the lazy state initialization is really useful when **performing a computationally expensive process for initializing state**, keep it in mind.

+I learned this on [Get Really Good at React | Epic React by Kent C. Dodds](https://epicreact.dev/) 😃